bhargavvc/topics/api/api-architecture-and-design-principles.md

 - **Rate Limiting**: Implement throttling to prevent abuse and mitigate denial-of-service (DoS) attacks.

 ### Tools:
-- **Helmet.js**: A middleware for securing Express.js applications by setting various HTTP headers.
+- **Helmet.py**: A middleware for securing Flask applications by setting various HTTP headers.
-- **Rate Limiting Libraries**: Tools like `express-rate-limit` to control the rate of incoming requests.
+- **Rate Limiting Libraries**: Tools like `Flask-Limiter` to control the rate of incoming requests.

 ### Benefits:
 - **Data Protection**: Safeguards sensitive information from unauthorized access and breaches.